cry-stal-lee/fec/README.md

 *PROJECT CATWALK* is a single-page e-commerce web application made using React and Node/Express.
 All client requests are routed and authenticated through our server to an external API.
 This project was created by a team of four, the Marvelous Maitake.

-As tech and design lead, I created our server, set up continuous integration with CircleCI, established state management with React Context, and formalized our team workflow & pull request system.
+As tech lead and the UI/UX owner, I created our server, set up continuous integration with CircleCI, established state management with React Context, and formalized our team workflow & pull request system.
 I also designed and styled the entire application using styled-components.
 Individually, I implemented the Related Products and Your Outfit components.

 ## ✨ Features
 - Search by product ID to bring up product page